EU enlargement: The next seven

 In May 2012 the EU and Turkey launched a "positive agenda", highlighting areas where they could expand co-operation.

 But Cyprus took up the EU's six-month rotating presidency in July 2012 and progress stalled, as Turkey refused to talk to the Cyprus authorities.
+Tensions remain over the breakaway ethnic Turkish administration in northern Cyprus, which is only recognised by Ankara.

 The negotiations have been overshadowed by concerns about freedom of speech and democracy in Turkey, treatment of religious minorities, women's and children's rights, civilian control of the military and the Cyprus tensions.